Allocation

 Avoided product check box highlighted in the Inputs/Outputs tab

-The model graph where heat is accounted for as avoided and has a respective provider besides it is an output of the process
+The model graph showing heat as an avoided product, with a respective provider for the output